Everything you need to know about Staffordshire Bull Terriers

 How to groom a Staffordshire Bull Terrier

 Staffordshire Bull Terriers are pretty low-maintenance when it comes to grooming.
 Their short, smooth coat doesn't require much fuss.
 A good brushing once a week with a grooming mitt or a soft brush will help keep their coat shiny and remove any loose hair.
-Regular dental care, like brushing their teeth, is important to keep their pearly whites in good shape.
+Regular dental care, like cleaning their teeth, is important to keep their pearly whites in good shape.
 Carefully check their ears, give them a wipe if needed, and keep their nails trimmed.

 Common Staffordshire Bull Terrier health problems